DNepovim/odyssea/wp-content/plugins/ml-slider/readme.txt

 * Fix: Flexslider navigation overflow

 = 2.0-betaX [17/04/13] =
-* Improvement: Error messages exposed in admin is Meta Slider cannot load the slides
+* Improvement: Error messages exposed in admin is MetaSlider cannot load the slides
 * Improvement: Load default settings if original settings are corrupt/incomplete
 * Fix: Smart Crop ratio
 * Fix: UTF-8 characters in captions (reported by and thanks to: javitopo)